Why we need to bring the entrepreneurship narrative back to small-business owners

 If there’s ever been a time to elevate small businesses, it is now, when many people feel deeply disconnected and loss of camaraderie.
 Regular interactions with the people who run small businesses can become a vital form of community-building.
 These businesses aren’t a lifestyle; they’re our lifeblood.

-Benjamin Soltoff is an environmental innovation fellow at Yale University, where he works with students to explore how new ideas, technologies, and business models can address the world’s most pressing environmental problems.
+Ben Soltoff is an environmental innovation fellow at Yale University, where he works with students to explore how new ideas, technologies, and business models can address the world’s most pressing environmental problems.